Aderemi02/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. The fifth script: to list hidden files
 	- ls -la: this is used to list hidden files with the . in a long list format

+6. The sixth script: to list thr user and group ID in numbers
+	- ls -la -n: thisi is used to list the content of a directory with the user and group ID in numbers